Two-Sample Test for Stochastic Block Models via Maximum Entry-wise Deviation: SIMULATION

-\section{Simulation}
+where $Q_{1-\alpha}$ is the $\alpha$th quantile of the Gumbel distribution with $\mu = -2\log(2\sqrt{\pi})$ and $\beta = 2$.
+Similar to the general stochastic block model, we can obtain the bootstrap corrected statistic through the identical method.

+\section{SIMULATION}

-In this section, we carry out extensive simulation studies to evaluate the performance of the proposed test statistic.
-In the stochastic block model setting, the number of communities is estimated by consistent estimated methods mentioned above, the majority voting algorithm in \cite{Gao:2017}, initialized by spectral clustering or profile-pseudo likelihood method, are used to obtain the community membership label.
-For the stochastic block model, we consider the test statistic $T_n = L_n^2(K_0, g_0) - 2\log(2K_0 n) +2\log\log(2K_0n)$ and bootstrap corrected test statistic $T_n^{boot}$.
+In this section, we evaluate the performance of the proposed test statistics in various simulation studies.
+Firstly, the number of communities is estimated by the Bayesian information criterion proposed by Hu et al. (2020), and the community membership label is estimated by strongly consistent estimation methods mentioned above, i.e., the profile-pseudo likelihood method in Wang et al. (2022), initialized by spectral clustering with permutations, is used to obtain the community membership label.
+In the simulation, we consider the test statistic $T_n = L_n^2(\widehat{g}_x, \widehat{g}_y)-2\log(2\widehat{K}n)+\log\log(2\widehat{K}n)$ and the bootstrap corrected test statistic $T_n^{boot}$.
+In comparative experiments, the maximum deviation method (referred to as TST-MD) proposed by Chen et al. (2021a) and the spectral-based method (referred to as TST-S) proposed by Chen et al. (2021b) are used.

-\subsection{Simulation 1: The Null Distribution Under Stochastic Block Model and a Bootstrap Correction}
+\subsection{Simulation 1: The Null Distribution Under the Stochastic Block Model}

-In the first simulation, we consider the finite sample null distribution of test statistic $T_n$ and empirically verify Theorem \ref{Thm:gumbel} for two samples from a common stochastic block model.
-Since the limiting distribution of test statistic is provably Gumbel, finite sample corrections can be made inexpensively by generating a small number of bootstrap samples to estimate the location and scale parameters.
+In the first simulation, we consider the finite sample null distribution of test statistic $T_n$ and empirically verify Theorem 1 for two samples from a common stochastic block model.
+Since the limiting distribution of the test statistic is proven to be a Gumbel distribution, the location and scale parameters can be estimated by generating some bootstrap samples to correct the test statistic at a lower cost.
 In all of our simulations, we use $M = 100$.